 36. For these tests, the hydraulic rig should be run at a speed equivalent to 1 350 pump rev/min.
 Check that the accumulators are fully charged (Sect.
 2, Chap.
 2).
-The main hydraulic pressure should not fall below 2700 lb/in2 when functioning the controls normally.
-The procedure for testing the controls in power, following the tests with power off (described in para 35) is as follows:-
+The main hydraulic pressure should not fall below $2700$ lb/in when functioning the controls normally.
+The procedure for testing the controls in power, following the tests with power off (described in para.
+35) is as follows:-

-- (1) With the rig pump running, select aileron power ON, using the pupil's switch.
-Check that the power remains OFF until the instructor's switch is moved to the ON position.
-With power ON check that the ailerons cannot be moved by hand when a control column is held.
-Check that power selection reverts to manual when the pupil's switch is moved to the OFF position.
-Re-select aileron power ON using the pupil's switch and check that control reverts to manual when the instructor's switch is moved to the OFF position.
-Check for correct operation of the aileron indicators and the 2-position jack throughout the operations. - (2) Select elevator power ON using the pupil's switch.
-Check that the power remains OFF until the instructor's switch is moved to the ON position.
-With power ON check that the elevator cannot be moved by hand when a control column is held.
-Check that power selection reverts to manual when the pupil's switch is moved to the OFF position.
-Re-select elevator power ON using the pupil's switch and check that controls revert to manual when the instructor's switch is moved to the OFF position.
-Check the operation of the elevator indicators throughout the operations. - (3) Select aileron and elevator power ON and measure the force in pounds, on the starboard control column handgrip, to just move the elevator from the neutral position, up and down (maximum 2 lb).
-Measure the force in pounds at the starboard control column handgrip to just move the ailerons from the neutral position, port and starboard (maximum 3 lb).
-Ensure that the control column loads for full aileron deflection, port and starboard, are within 3 lb of each other.
-Repeat these operations for the port control column. - (4) With the controls in power, disconnect the electrical ground supply and check that both ailerons and elevator remain in power.
+- (1) With the rig pump running, select aileron power ON and check that the ailerons cannot be moved by hand when the control column is held.
+Check for correct operation of the aileron indicator. - (2) Select elevator power ON and check that the elevator cannot be moved by hand when the control column is held.
+Check for correct operation of the elevator indicator throughout the operations. - (3) Select aileron and elevator power ON and measure the force in pounds at the control column handgrip to just move the elevator from the neutral position up and down (maximum 1lb for elevator down and 3 lb for elevator up).
+Measure the force in pounds to just move the ailerons from the neutral position, port and starboard (maximum 3 lb).
+Ensure that the control column loads for full aileron deflection, port and starboard, are within 3 lb of each other. - (4) With the controls in power, disconnect the electrical ground supply and check that both ailerons and elevator remain in power.
 Re-connect electrical ground supply.
 Measure aileron movement up and down, port and starboard.
 Check that, with control column neutral, there is no aileron downfloat and not more than $\frac{1}{2}$ deg upfloat.
 Check the operation of the 2-position jack by selecting power ON and OFF. - (5) Turn the aileron spring feel control knob fully clockwise and check aileron angles, control column free (port down and starboard up, $3\frac{1}{2}$ deg minimum).
 Repeat with control turned fully anti-clockwise.
 Centralize spring feel control knob. - (6) Stop hydraulic pump, dissipate main system pressure by selecting flaps and, after one minute, check that the ailerons complete $2\frac{1}{2}$ full cycles before pressure failure indicator operates.
-Repeat for elevator circuit ($1\frac{1}{4}$ cycles).
+Repeat for elevator circuit ( $1\frac{1}{2}$ cycles).
 A full cycle consists of neutral to one extreme, back through neutral to the other extreme, and then back to neutral.
 For the elevator, commence by moving the control column forward from neutral.
 Check that the change over to manual takes place smoothly.

-(7) Re-start pump, check for system stability by jerking a control column and then letting go; the control columns should come to rest and not oscillate.
-This test should be carried out independently for ailerons and elevator, on both port and starboard control columns.
+(7) Re-start pump, check for system stability by jerking the control column and then letting go; the control column should come to rest and not oscillate.
+This test should be carried out independently for ailerons and elevator.